hasura/graphql-engine/rfcs/renaming-types-and-fields.md

 }
 ```

-#### Customise type and field names
+#### Customize type names

-When adding a remote schema, a custom spec for renaming types and fields can be given.
+When adding a remote schema, a custom spec for renaming types can be given.

 ```
 {